OpenState-SDN/openstate.p4/fwd_consistency/README.md

     h1# nc 10.0.0.2 80

 The connection will be set up randomly with one of the 3 servers.

 To test the timeouts functionality, a 5 sec idle timeout has been set.
-If the user does not talk for 5 sec the connection is lost
+If the user does not send messages for 5 sec the connection is lost.

+Once the connection has been closed by the user or the timeout has expired, a new connection might be set up to a different server.

+    h1# nc 10.0.0.2 80